lookfwd/zelp/README.md

 ganache-cli --rpcaddr 0.0.0.0 &
 ```

-Now we should be able to connect with MetaMask to http://34.238.28.80:8545/.
-We can log-out (if we were logged in) and use the passphrase from console to restore the main account (should have about Ξ100).
+Now we should be able to connect with MetaMask to `http://34.238.28.80:8545/`.
+We can log-out (if we were logged in) and use the passphrase from console to restore the main account (should have about Ξ 100).

 Now we can install some dependencies: